A Trupanion blog

 High blood pressure

-A pet health condition like hypertension may be a reason why your cat is yowling.
+The pet medical condition of hypertension may be a reason why your cat is yowling.
 After all, yowling is a way for your pet to communicate with you.
 Consider a consultation with your veterinarian to help figure out the root of the problem for your best friend.
+For more on hypertension, click here.

 Has your schedule changed, are you busy working, or not home?
 Your cat may simply be trying to get your attention.
 Consider pet enrichment and incorporate interactive toys to help ease your cat’s woes.
 Also, a pet-friendly home can help keep your cat occupied, happy, and entertained in a welcoming environment.